godotengine/tps-demo/README.md

 This demo uses [Git LFS](https://git-lfs.github.com/) to store the heaviest assets.

-You need to install Git LFS on your system, and then fetch the assets from the LFS repository with:
+You need to install the Git LFS extension on your system, so that Git can fetch the assets from the LFS repository.
+It should happen automatically when using the usual Git commands.

+If you cloned this Git repository *before* installing Git LFS, you will have to fetch the assets manually the first time:

 ```text
 git lfs fetch